Usages of standard dashboard nodes¶

 - Month picker

-This node uses the color selector of the system and returns the colour in rgb, hex, hex8, hsv or hsl format.
+The "colour picker" node uses the color selector of the system and returns the color in rgb, hex, hex8, hsv or hsl format.
 Transparency is also supported for all except hex.

-The node label has been edited to "Add colour".
-Click the colour box and a dropdown to choose colour will appear.
-You can then choose the required colour.
+The following graphic shows the output of colour picker node in the dashboard window.
+The colour picker node is defined with the label "Add colour".
+Click the color box and a dropdown to choose color will appear.
+You can then choose the required color.

 - Standard gauge